-A: Parylene is a solid state, truly conformal coating that is applied as a vapor at ambient temperature, using a vacuum deposition process.
+A: Parylene is a solid state, truly conformal coating.
+During the coating process, it is applied as a vapor at ambient temperature, using a vacuum deposition process.
 Unlike liquid types of conformal coatings, ultra-thin, clear Parylene film is unique in its ability to form at a single, continuous thickness, whether on flat or planar areas, in corners, around edges, between closely spaced components or in deep crevices.
-Learn More
+Learn about the properties of parylene.

 A: Advanced Coating is ITAR registered.
 The registrant code is M26606.

 A: The safe handling of parts, the vast majority of which were not intended nor designed to be handled, is at the core of our competence.
 We identify and address any uniquely fragile conditions during the quote process.
 Our standard handling methods are designed to successfully process PWBs without damage and our ESD program complies with MIL-STD-1686 & ANSI/ESD S20.20 Standards.

 A: With our typical Low Volume/High Mix programs, we set inspections at 100%.
 In High Volume/Low Mix applications, where a sampling plan is preferred or necessary, we apply ASQ/ANSI Z1.4-2008 (R2018): Sampling Procedures and Tables for Inspection by Attributes methods.

 A: The cleanliness of the part can significantly impact both the quality of the coating and the ability of the coating to adhere to the substrate.
 We must be certain the parts are clean before we coat the parts to guarantee high-quality results.

 A: Options include Aqueous automatic PCB washing machines, plasma, IPA, DI water, various saponifiers, and other proprietary materials and techniques.
 Convection and vacuum ovens are used to ensure a clean and dry substrate.
 We tailor the cleaning method to suit the part.